 It is obvious that the Aer pack is the lightest out of the bunch, but not the smallest.
 This is an advantage since no one likes to carry heavy backpacks.
 However, there’s no size variety with the Travel Pack 2 – it is available only in one size, which frankly doesn’t fully utilize airline carry-on requirements.
 It also manages to be bigger than the Outbreaker 35L, but with a smaller capacity.

 Tortuga gives you a choice when it comes to size.
 The smaller backpack is the better option for people who are petite, or who don’t actually need anything too large.
 On the other hand, the bigger backpack is a great option for those that are going away for a long time, and also for people that have bigger bodies.

 In addition to that, the Outbreaker can fit a 17” laptop, while the Travel Pack 2 fits only 15.6” ones.
 If you have a 17” laptop, then you don’t even need to look at the other features.
 But, for those of you that carry 13” devices, either one is going to be a valid option.

 Anyway, you should take a look at all the other features, before you actually decide which backpack is the better option for you.
 So, let’s compare the Outbreaker and the Travel Pack 2 in detail, and see which one takes the crown for the best travel backpack!

-We’ll compare the backpacks in areas which matter the most: comfort, durability and functionality.
-There can only be one winner in each section, and by the end we’ll see which pack pulled ahead more times.
+We’ll compare the backpacks in areas that matter the most: comfort, durability, and functionality.
+There can only be one winner in each section, and by the end, we’ll see which pack pulled ahead more times.
 And that’s going to be your undisputed winner.